DaveHudiny/rl_synthesis/README.md

 # Lexpop

 This toolkit implements the PAYNT-DRL loop called Lexpop (Learning-based policy EXtraction for POMDP Planning).
-The implementation contains the modified version of the PAYNT project and our DRL extension containing SOTA methods for POMDP planning using LSTM networks.
+The implementation contains the modified version of the PAYNT project and our DRL extension containing SOTA methods for POMDP planning using LSTM networks with our novel Self-Interpretable Gumbel softmax networks (SIG) for controller extraction.

+Lexpop is described in:

+ - [1] Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning by David Hudák, Maris F. L. Galesloot, Martin Tappler, Martin Kurečka, Nils Jansen and Milan Češka.
+In: AAMAS'26.

 ## Installation